SazeebulBashar/Blog/README.md

 - Commenting system: Engage with your audience by enabling comments on blog posts.
 - Responsive design: Ensure optimal user experience across devices with a responsive layout.
 - Security: Implement built-in Django security features to protect against common web vulnerabilities.
-- Database integration: Utilize Django's ORM to interact with databases like SQLite or PostgreSQL efficiently.
+- Database integration: Utilize Django's ORM to interact with databases SQLite  efficiently.
 - Scalability: Designed to scale with your growing user base and content.

 ## Run Locally